 Each year, Mother Nature leaves her stamp on highways, roads and parking lots in the form of potholes.
 Born from both harsh, cold winter and dry, hot summer weather, potholes show up many times throughout the year and in all regions and climates – no area is immune.

 Something else we’ve learned about potholes, is there’s no surefire way to stop them.
 All those seemingly small holes littered throughout our cities pack a lot of punch.
 Potholes potentially cause major damage to vehicles and management is key.
-Property managers, cities, counties and states are faced with developing plans to manage pothole repair.
+Cities, counties and states are faced with developing plans to manage pothole repair.

 “After the winter many of us have endured, you want to be sure the investments you make in your patching and road equipment are worth it,” says Branda Jacobson sales coordinator at Stepp Mfg.